ABOUT US

 Cathy Ross was elected to Longeveron’s Board of Directors in February, 2021 as part of Longeveron’s Corporate Conversion.
 Ms. Ross is a senior finance executive with over 30 years of experience.
 Since 2016, she has been a member of the Board of Directors and Chair of the Audit Committee of Fraud.Net, Inc., a privately held company that operates a real-time fraud detection and analytics platform.
 From 2006 to 2012, she was the Chief Financial Officer, President, and a member of the Board of Directors of MotherNature.com, a privately held online retailer and information source for vitamins, supplements, minerals and healthy products.
 In her role as Chief Financial Officer of MotherNature.com, she managed all aspects of accounting, budgeting and financial reporting.
 Prior to that, she served as Managing Director, Private Equity of Oasis Capital Partners, Vice President, Investment Banking and Public Offerings of Commonwealth Associates, Product Development and Marketing Manager of Ocwen Financial Corporation, and a Senior Credit Analyst for Chase Manhattan Bank.
 Ms. Ross earned a Bachelor of Arts Degree, Economics from Brown University in 1989.

 Ursula Ungaro joined Longeveron’s Board of Directors in June 2021.
-She currently serves as partner of the prestigious law firm Boies Schiller Flexner LLP.
-Prior to joining Boies Schiller, Ms. Ungaro served 29 years as a federal judge.
+Ms. Ungaro served 29 years as a federal judge.
 Ms. Ungaro was appointed to serve on the federal U.S. District Court for the Southern District of Florida in 1992 after being nominated by President George H.W.
 Bush and being confirmed by the U.S. Senate.
 In her time on the federal bench, she presided over and ruled in numerous major civil and criminal cases in legal domains ranging from constitutional principles, equal rights, securities issues, and the use of non-embryonic stem cell therapies, amongst many others.
 Following her graduation with honors from the University of Florida School of Law in 1975 (one of just 17 women in a class of about 250), Ms. Ungaro practiced law in Miami, Florida where in 1981 she became a partner in Tew, Critchlow, Sonberg, Traum & Friedbauer, P.A. (later merged into Finley, Kumble, Wagner, Heine, Underberg, Manley, Myerson & Casey, a national law firm).
 She subsequently joined Sparber, Shevin, Shapo & Heilbronner, a prestigious local law firm.
 She practiced law mainly in the area of complex commercial litigation, including in the areas of securities, corporate and tax law.
 From 1987 to 1992, Ms. Ungaro served as a trial judge on the Eleventh Judicial Circuit of the State of Florida.
 She has authored published articles in the areas of administrative law, legal ethics, and civil procedure.
 She is the recipient of the ORT Jurisprudence Award and has been recognized on several occasions by other organizations for her achievements in the law and service to the community.

 Todd Girolamo was appointed to Longeveron’s Board of Directors in February 2022.
 Mr. Girolamo is currently Chief Legal Officer, Senior Vice President of Corporate Development and Corporate Secretary for Caladrius Biosciences, Inc. (NASDAQ: CLBS), a regenerative medicine development company.
 Mr. Girolamo is a seasoned attorney specializing in therapeutic products and businesses.
 His experience includes SEC, Nasdaq, and clinical compliance; corporate finance; M&A; licensing; intellectual property; litigation; and drug development.